pscally1005/pscally1005.github.io/_posts/draft/2026-04-25-best-healthy-cookie-dough.markdown

 - You can either use <a href='https://amzn.to/4kGEfC5'>sugar free chocolate chips</a>, or homemade <a href='/recipes/monkfruit-chocolate-chunks'>Monk Fruit Chocolate Chunks</a>.
 I tried it with a mixture of both, and both were great

-- You may want to chill the dough for 5-10 minutes after mixing in the <a href='/misc/nuts#almonds'>almond flour</a> before folding in the <a href='/misc/chocolate-benefits'>chocolate chips</a> to prevent the <a href='/misc/chocolate-benefits'>chocolate</a> from melting
+- You may want to chill the dough for 5-10 minutes after mixing in the <a href='/misc/nuts#almonds'>almond flour</a> before folding in the chocolate chips to prevent the <a href='/misc/chocolate-benefits'>chocolate</a> from melting

 - The main difference this and <a href='/recipes/chocolate-chip-cookies'>standard cookie dough</a> is that there's a mild cooling effect from the <a href='https://amzn.to/4lkg3Hr'>erythritol</a> in the sweetener.
 Do you know what else has a cooling effect?
 That's right, mint.
 You can very easily "pass off" the cooling taste as mint by adding in 1/4 tsp (1.25 g) mint extract for a mint chocolate chip cookie